joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 2. Not only `string template` can be named `template`, reusable functions can be called `template` also.

-In order not to have doubts, I explain it specifically: The `template` and `sub template` in `jsx-sfc` are reusable, their responsibilities are limited to returning `JSX.Element` type and support TS type safe, so I called them `template`.
+In order not to have doubts, I explain it specifically: The `template function` and `template tags` in `jsx-sfc` are reusable, their responsibilities are limited to returning `JSX.Element` type and support TS type safe, so I called them `template`.
 There are also other projects that use `template` as JSX related APIs(such as [monobase](https://github.com/framer/monobase#styled-components)).

 ### Why the component function be capitalized